Significance tests of feature relevance for a black-box learner: The proposed black-box tests

-{As shown in Figure \ref{fig:venn}, conditional independence implies risk invariance in Cases 1 and 2 while they are equivalent in Case 3, as suggested by Lemma \ref{lem:relation}.
-On the other hand, marginal independence implies risk invariance in Case 1 instead of Cases 2 and 3.
-In general, conditional independence does not yield marginal independence and vice versa.}
+As shown in Figure \ref{fig:venn}, conditional independence implies risk invariance in Cases 1 and 2 while they are equivalent in Case 3, as suggested by Lemma \ref{lem:relation}.
+In general, conditional independence or risk invariance does not yield marginal independence and vice versa.

-{It is worthwhile mentioning that different loss functions can lead to different conclusions, as indicated by Lemma \ref{lem:relation}.
-In fact, we interpret a significance test according to the loss function being used.
-For example, consider the misclassification error (MCE) loss and the cross-entropy loss for testing the relevance of $\bm{X}_\mathcal{S}$ respectively.
-The $H_0$ under the cross-entropy loss indicates that the hypothesized features are irrelevant to the conditional distribution of $\bm{Y}$ given $\bm X$, yet the $H_0$ under MCE suggests that the hypothesized features are irrelevant to classification accuracy.}
+It is worthwhile mentioning that different loss functions can lead to different conclusions.
+We interpret a significance test according to the loss function being used.
+For example, consider the misclassification error (MCE) and the cross-entropy loss for testing the relevance of $\bm{X}_\mathcal{S}$ respectively.
+With the existence of $\bm{X}_{\comp{\mathcal S}}$, the $H_0$ under the cross-entropy loss indicates that the hypothesized features are irrelevant to the conditional distribution of $\bm{Y}$ given $\bm X$, yet the $H_0$ under MCE suggests that the hypothesized features are irrelevant to classification accuracy.